shehackspurple/TTT-Security-Is-Everybodys-Job/README.md

 Reinforce the new culture that security is everybody’s job
-	▪	Celebrate when you pass a pentest or pass through the security pipeline for the first time with no highs or mediums ▪	steal slides from insecurity in information technology
+* Celebrate when you pass a pentest or pass through the security pipeline for the first time with no highs or mediums

 What does this mean for culture change?
 Developers will need to perform some security activities, and will receive different types of support, as we build security into each of “the three ways”.